nmousa/gyrocopter/reveal-md/devCon17-angular-adventures.md

 * Visual logic of the application

 # Web Components
-* higher level of visual expressivity and reusability
+* Higher level of visual expressivity and reusability
-* more modular
+* More modular
-* consistent
+* Consistent
-* maintainable web
+* Maintainable web

 # Web Components (cont.)
 * Templates: These are pieces of HTML that structure the content we aim to render